isaacarnault/Data_Science/README.md

 * Dataframe used as sample coming from [Spatialkey.com](https://support.spatialkey.com/spatialkey-sample-csv-data/).

 ## Exercise
-* Perform data collection in `Python` and `R` using `Jupyter`<br>
+* Perform data collection in `Python` and `R` using `Jupyter`.<br>
 * Use the following dataframe from [Spatialkey.com](http://samplecsvs.s3.amazonaws.com/TechCrunchcontinentalUSA.csv).
-* How many observations and variable do the dataframe contain?
+* How many observations and variables do the dataframe contain?
 Base your assessment on your scripting outputs.
 * Calculate Sum, Min, Max and Mean of variable "raisedAmt" using Python (and Pandas) and using R.
 —
 (*) Ten stages are crucial regarding Data Science methodology, among which Data collection.
 See <b>architecture.md</b>.